McClellan-Micah/readme-generator/README.md

 ## Installation

 Clone the repo to your local machine.
 Open the application in your terminal and type 'node index' to create your ReadME file.
+A link to a walkthrough video is hereby included: [Walkthrough-Video](https://drive.google.com/file/d/1BVO9nRl27dJU9OHX3lGejS_XjXdTNDNX/view)

 ## Usage